 While INFJs are deeply theoretical, they don’t build their theories by consciously assembling facts in the way that Thinking or Sensing types might.
 Rather, INFJs see general connections and patterns by way of their Intuition; they experience everything as interconnected.
 For INFJs, discovering truth involves getting a better handle on the nature of this connectedness by discerning universal laws and patterns.

 INFJs also have a deep concern for quality.
 As will be elaborated later in this profile, they long to see their ideals (Ni) perfectly manifested in physical reality (Se).
 This need for quality underlies many common INFJ characteristics.
-Their attraction to art (especially more realistic styles), for instance, can be understood as their attempt to perfectly embody an ideal in physical reality.
+Their attraction to art, for instance, can be understood as their attempt to perfectly embody an ideal in physical reality.
 Their love for fine food, clothes, and architecture can be understood similarly.
 Unlike INFPs, who tend to see food, clothes, and housing as little more than physical necessities, INFJs see the physical world as a forum for manifesting beauty and perfection, a place to marry their Ni and Se.

 Despite their refined or sophisticated tastes, INFJs are generally not overly pretentious or serious individuals, at least not inwardly (ENFJs, as dominant Judgers, are characteristically more serious).
 INFJs enjoy regularly engaging with people, listening to music, and watching movies.
 Perhaps more than anything, INFJs love spending time engrossed in meaningful conversation.
 Because of their verbosity and communal nature, they are commonly mistaken for Extraverts.

-Like INFPs, many INFJs struggle with bouts of depression, which may relate to any number of things.
+Like the INFP personality type, many INFJs struggle with bouts of depression, which may relate to any number of things.
 They may, for instance, get depressed when they feel their creative inspiration has abandoned them or because they feel consistently misunderstood.
 Depression may also stem from feeling dissatisfied in the INFJ’s careers or INFJ’s relationships.
 They may dream of having a beautiful home adorned with beautiful things, but feel stuck in a low-paying job that they are reluctant to quit because of a poor economy.

 INFJs’ functional stack is composed of the following functions: